diddyjax19/ecomprj/README.md

     * [Stack Overflow](https://stackoverflow.com/questions/12932959/remove-values-from-select-list-based-on-condition)

 # Acknowledgements
 This fictional site was created for Portfolio Project #4 (Full-Stack Toolkit) - Diploma in Full Stack Software Development at the [Code Institute](https://www.codeinstitute.net).
-I would like to thank my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/) for his support and feedback during the project.
+I would like to thank my mentor [Dario Carrasquel] for his support and feedback during the project.

 [Back to top](<#table-of-content>)